runtimeverification/haskell-backend/docs/2020-06-17-Checking-Implication.md

 1. Solve the unification problems `⌈t(X) ∧ tᵢ(X, Y)⌉`.
 2. If unification succeeds on any branch, evaluate `(⋀ᵢ ¬ ∃ Y. ⌈t(X) ∧ tᵢ(X, Y)⌉ ∧ Pᵢ(X, Y)) ∧ ⌈t(X)⌉ ∧ P(X)`.
-   The implication is valid iff the predicate is unsatisfiable.
+   1. If the predicate is unsatisfiable, then the implication is valid.
+   2. If the predicate is satisfiable, conjoin it with the configuration and continue rewriting.
+      (Note: At the time of writing,
+      the backend does not conjoin the predicate with the configuration.
+      This is sound, but not complete.)
 3. If unification fails on all branches,
    1. If `φ(X)` is a remainder pattern, evaluate `⌈t(X)⌉ ∧ P(X)`.
       The implication is valid iff the predicate is unsatisfiable.
    2. If `φ(X)` is a rewritten pattern, assume the implication is not valid.

-Aside: If we checked `⌈t(X)⌉ ∧ P(X)` in both cases above, then we could infer that the configuration is defined, which would allow us to do subsequent rewriting without generating extra definedness conditions.
-The efficiency of this method merits investigation.
+      (Aside: If we checked `⌈t(X)⌉ ∧ P(X)` here,
+      then we could infer that the configuration is defined, allowing us to do subsequent rewriting without generating extra definedness conditions.
+      The efficiency of this method merits investigation.)